herb123456/CentOS-autobuild-script/README.md

 # CentOS-build-nginx-php-mariadb-shell-script

-This is my shell script for build or compile nginx, php, mariadb, postfix(local smtp only) automaticlly
+This is my shell script for build or compile nginx, mod_security, php7, mariadb, postfix(local smtp only) automaticlly

 and add some security setting

-Test pass in Linode CentOS 6.5
+Test pass in Linode CentOS 7